Fly-tipping is the illegal dumping of waste and it is your responsibility to know what has happened to your waste.

 If you have any work done on your property or if you pay someone to take waste away for you, make sure they are registered with the Environment Agency.

 If your waste is dumped illegally, you could be fined up to £50,000 and/or receive a prison sentence.
 At the Crown Court the fine is an unlimited fine and up to 5 years in prison.

-You can also use the council’s own excess waste collection service for which there is a small charge, or for larger quantities we can provide you with an individual quote.
+You can also use our bulky waste collection service for which there is a small charge, or for larger quantities we can provide you with an individual quote.

 If you find evidence, please leave it where it is and let us know as soon as possible.
-If you seize evidence such as letters etc and remove it from the site you should be prepared to make a written statement saying that.
+If you witness the act of fly-tipping please make a note of any vehicle registrations etc and be prepared to make a written statement.
 Otherwise we may not be able to take any further action.